VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 <details>
     <summary>Solution</summary>
-In the case of the High-Level-Dropper, you should see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are correctly imported into the High-Level-Dropper from the kernel32.dll.
+In the case of the Win32-Dropper, you should see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are correctly imported into the Win32-Dropper from the kernel32.dll.
 <p align="center">
 <img width="693" alt="image" src="https://user-images.githubusercontent.com/50073731/235369396-dbad1178-e9a2-4c55-8c6a-fdc9362d864c.png">
 </p>
 </details>

-## Win32 Dropper analysis: x64dbg
+## Win32-Dropper analysis: x64dbg
-The first step is to run your win32 dropper, check that the .exe is running and that a stable meterpreter C2 channel is open.
+The first step is to run your Win32-Dropper, check that the .exe is running and that a stable meterpreter C2 channel is open.
-Then we open x64dbg and attach to the running process, note that if you open the win32 dropper directly in x64dbg you need to run the assembly first.
+Then we open x64dbg and attach to the running process, note that if you open the Win32-Dropper directly in x64dbg you need to run the assembly first.
 <details>
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/a8509e63-ddea-4dee-894f-b2266bb3e504">